RESOURCES

 Why, you may ask?
 For Airbnb hosts, it’s for business purposes—taxes and profit & loss calculations.
 But for empty nesters and off-grid living, tracking expenses is a way to see where your money is going.
 Whether this is for personal finance goals (e.g. FIRE) or decreasing your overall consumption, knowing your spending levels can help support other lifestyle goals.

-Laying Your Foundation (Pun Intended)
+Laying Your Foundation

 Lifestyle?
 Check.
 Budget?
 Check.
 Dreamy floor plans?
 Double check.
 Now it’s time to start the buying process.

-✅ Purchase the Land
+Purchase The Land

 You have two main options for finding land to purchase: DIY research on sites like Realtor.com and Zillow or getting in touch with a realtor.
 Either can work.
 DIY research has the pitfall of taking more time, but can be exciting.
 Finding the right realtor, on the other hand, might take a while — but a good partner can help you find deals you won’t find by yourself.